Mexico at the 1924 Summer Olympics

 Mexico competed at the 1924 Summer Olympics in Paris, France.
+This was the nation's second appearance at the Olympics, after missing five consecutive appearances at the Olympics and its debut in 1900.
 Fifteen competitors, all men, took part in 15 events in three sports.

 Athletics

 Eleven athletes represented Mexico in 1924.
 It was the nation's debut appearance in the sport.

 Ranks given are within the heat.